otrv4/otrv4/architecture-decisions/005-brace-key.md

 [\[2\]](#references) is specific for post-quantum resistance.
 Instead, we'll use a classic DH key exchange.

-We considered two options for ratcheting/rederiving the mix key:
+We considered two options for ratcheting/rederiving the brace key:

-1. Obtain a mix key from a DH function which requires the other party to contribute to the computation each time a new root key is derived.
+1. Obtain a brace key from a DH function which requires the other party to contribute to the computation each time a new root key is derived.
-2. Obtain a mix key with DH functions which require the other party to contribute to the computation every n times.
-Between these derivations, the mix keys are obtained using a key derivation function (KDF) that is seeded with the last DH key.
+2. Obtain a brace key with DH functions which require the other party to contribute to the computation every n times.
+Between these derivations, the brace keys are obtained using a key derivation function (KDF) that is seeded with the last DH key.
 We propose n = 3, but n can be adjusted for performance.